hmtanbir/django-easy-poll/README.md

 Customization
 -------------

-Of course, you can (and probably, should) customize Simple Poll's templates.
-You can simply do this by overriding `base.html`, `poll.html` and `result.html` in `templates/poll` directory.
+Of course, you can (and probably, should) customize Easy Poll's templates.
+You can easily do this by overriding `base.html`, `poll.html` and `result.html` in `templates/poll` directory.